General Education and EMU Core Curriculum

 - Christian faith: Students will articulate Christian approaches, explain Anabaptist faith traditions and recognize expressions of these approaches and traditions in contemporary life.

 - Communication: Students will enhance successful interpersonal collaboration by developing effective communication skills through written, oral, aural, visual, numerical, and technological forms.

-Each of the courses in the EMU Core informs the other in creating interconnected learning goals.
+Each of the courses in the core curriculum informs the other in creating interconnected learning goals.
 Our interdisciplinary inquiry is informed by our faith; we open ourselves to cross-cultural learning through Christian discipleship; and we effectively express ourselves by respecting others.

-The EMU Core emphasizes central values of Christian faith, peace and justice, environmental stewardship, and peacebuilding.
+The core curriculum emphasizes central values of Christian faith, peace and justice, environmental stewardship, and peacebuilding.
 These values, in turn, relate broadly to the social and behavioral sciences, natural sciences and mathematics, and humanities and fine arts.
 Students are active participants in constructing knowledge, evaluating difference, and seeking answers to “big” questions.

 Do all students take these courses?

-Yep – EMU Core courses are required of all students and cannot be replaced by other courses.
+Yep – core curriculum courses are required of all students and cannot be replaced by other courses.
 That’s why they’re known as “gen ed” or general education!